 - 1. Review your requisition to ensure the information on it is correct. - 2.
 If any changes need to be made, note them and notify the Laboratory Staff when dropping off your specimen. - 3.
 Follow the instructions on how to use the FIT sheet included with your kit. - 4.
 Write your patient information on the FIT collection device - first and last name - date of birth - healthcare number - date and time of collection - 5.
-Write the date and time of collection on the requisition. - 6.
-Drop off the specimen as soon as possible within 2 to 4 days (the sooner the better) of collection.
+Write the date and time of collection on the requisition. - Drop off the specimen as soon as possible within 48 hours (the sooner the better) of collection.
+DO NOT FREEZE specimen.

-L. Stool Collection (for Culture & Sensitivity)
+M. Stool Collection (for Culture & Sensitivity)